log-oscon/Standards/Stylesheets/Coding Style.md

 Don't add any declarations with them, use something like [PostCSS' Autoprefixer](https://github.com/postcss/autoprefixer).
 This way you only have to worry about the support of a given property.

+The [Can I Use](http://caniuse.com) website should be your go to guide on how a property is supported.
+Because of its valuable information and the fact that Autoprefixer pull's its knowledge of properties from here as well.

 ### Media Queries

 All the `@media` rulesets should be placed after each rule with the declarations that override/extend that rule.